christianangon/Earthquake-Map-v3/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 A simple webpage showcasing a locations of earthquakes around the world on a map.
-This project created by Vue, Element Css Library, and Google Map (API key integration).
+This project created by Vue, Primuvue + Primeflex Css Library, Vuex, Vue Router, and Google Map (API key integration).

 ### Built With